Marcus-Adair/reformco_coding_challenge/README.md

 Note: This defintely has room for imporovement and polishing, this was my first go at using GSAP, which is an awesome package!

 Basically all of the HTML and CSS was written by hand.
-I used GSAP Docs, AI (ChatGPT), [this youtube video](https://www.youtube.com/watch?v=AW1yfBKRMKc&t=203s), and experimentation to learn and implement the page.
+I used GSAP Docs, AI (ChatGPT), [this youtube video](https://www.youtube.com/watch?v=AW1yfBKRMKc&t=203s), and experimentation to learn and implement the animations.
 I'm excited to learn more about GSAP!

 ### Future Work